-One of the vulnerabilities allows cross-site request forgery (CSRF) attacks on Jenkins master, which causes an user to make unwanted actions on Jenkins.
+One of the vulnerabilities allows cross-site request forgery (CSRF) attacks on the Jenkins controller, which causes an user to make unwanted actions on Jenkins.

 Another vulnerability enables cross-site scripting (XSS) attacks, which has the similar consequence.

-Another vulnerability allowed an attacker to bypass the CSRF protection mechanism in place, thereby mounting more CSRF attackes.
+Another vulnerability allowed an attacker to bypass the CSRF protection mechanism in place, thereby mounting more CSRF attacks.
 These attacks allow an attacker without direct access to Jenkins to mount an attack.